 Pursuant to Appendix DD, the sum of (1) the Interconnection Customer’s Maximum Cost Responsibility and (2) the Conditionally Assigned Network Upgrades from its Phase I or Phase II Interconnection Study.
+Pursuant to Appendix GG, the sum of (1) the Maximum Cost Responsibility of the Scheduling Coordinator requesting a long-term Wheeling Through Priority and (2) the Conditionally Assigned Network Upgrades from its Phase I or Phase II Long-Term Wheeling Through Deliverability Assessment.

 - Maximum Cost Responsibility (MCR)

 Pursuant to Appendix DD, the lower sum of the Interconnection Customer’s (1) full cost of assigned Interconnection Reliability Network Upgrades and (2) allocated costs for all other Assigned Network Upgrades, from its Phase I or Phase II Interconnection Studies, not to exceed the Maximum Cost Exposure.
+Pursuant to Appendix GG, the lower sum for the Scheduling Coordinator requesting a long-term Wheeling Through Priority of its (1) full cost of assigned Reliability Network Upgrades and (2) allocated costs for all other Assigned Network Upgrades, from its Phase I or Phase II Long-Term Wheeling Through Assessment, not to exceed the Maximum Cost Exposure.

 * * * * *